atingupta2005/kafka-on-aws-Jan-25/concepts/day-2/03-Hands-On-Exercise.md

 ### Hands-On Exercise: Debugging Kafka Producer and Consumer Issues

 #### **Objective**
-By the end of this hands-on exercise, you will:
 1. Identify and debug common producer and consumer issues in a Kafka sandbox environment.
 2. Apply best practices to resolve issues such as message duplication, consumer lag, and connection errors.